 We’ve been working flat out for the past month getting this vision off the ground.
 The next steps, we hope, as outline on our landing page, will be:

-- a Kickstarter campaign to get us traction and some funding, also in January;
+- a Kickstarter campaign to get us traction and some funding;

-- the start of work on our first Project, in March;
+- the start of work on our first Project;

-- the launching of a fully-fledged Policymakr, in our first country, hopefully towards in the last quarter.
+- the launching of a fully-fledged Policymakr, in our first country.

 While Policymakr is in beta, you can join today: membership will be free so long as we remain in beta.
 We hope you will want to be a part of what we believe can reset a compromised situation and bring back trust and functionality to the Democracy we all cherish.